Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_flash_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_flash_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_flash_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_flash_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_flash_scale_ - Default: 50 - The percentage the speed should increase.
 Treated as an additive increase on multiple uses (e.g. 1.0 -> 1.5 -> 2.0 (1.5 + 0.5) rather than 1.0 -> 1.5 -> 2.25 (1.5 + 1.5x0.5)

 ## Fan Favorite